 Join Calum and help make the 2016 Scotiabank Toronto Waterfront Marathon the best yet by attempting to break a world record on the day!

-If you would like to attempt a record, please make a standard application via our website’s ‘Set a Record’ section and include the following information:
+If you would like to attempt a record, please make a standard application via our website’s ‘Apply to set or break a record’ section and include the following information:

 - A record title and a full description of the Guinness World Records attempt